Buy USDINR; target of 64.75 - 64.85: ICICI Direct

 Debt market

+Government bonds plunged for a third session, with the benchmark yield rising to a 16 - month high, as traders sold notes on concerns about a sharp spike in November retail inflation • The GoI benchmark 6.79 % 2027 bond yield gained 9 bps to 7.18 % from 7.09 % in the previous session • Yield on the US 10 - year benchmark bond rose to 2.39 % from 2.38 % as the FOMC monetary policy meeting approaches.Forex (US$/INR)

+The rupee rose to a near two - week high against the US$, as domestic equities rose, boosting optimism about foreign fund inflows, while traders remain wary ahead of a crucial state election outcome and a Fed monetary policy meeting • The dollar index ended slightly lower as investors remain on the sidelines ahead of the two - day FOMC monetary policy meeting , which starts today.
+The US Federal Reserve is widely expected to raise interest rates by 25 bps.
+However, investors await details on the Fed’s inflation and growth outlook to determine the quantum of rate hikes for 2018.
+The Japanese Yen could see further declines on a spike in the US$ while the Euro is expected to remain in a range.Strategy

-In the currency futures market, the near month dollar - rupee December contract on the NSE was unchanged at 64.
-55. The December contract open interest declined 7 .34 % from the previous day January contract USDINR ended at 64.76.
-O pen interest increased 2.40% in the previous session We expect the USD to find support at lower levels.
-Utilise the down side in the pair to go long on the USDINRIntra-day strategy
+In the currency futures market, the near month dollar - rupee December contract on the NSE was at 64.47.
+The December contract open interest increased 13.12 % from the previous day • January contract US$INR ended at 64.67.
+Open interest increased 0.47 % in the previous session • We expect the US$ to find support at lower levels.
+Utilise the down side in the pair to go long on the US$INR.

 |Target: 64.75 / 64.85